How to get residency, set up a company and investment opportunities in Costa Rica

 Currently, the gross rental income is considerably good, between 6% and 8%.

 Real estate properties are subject to a municipal property tax that can be up to 0.25% of the value assessed by the municipality.
-The sale of real estate property is subject to the transfer tax, which is 1.5% of the sale value or tax amount, whichever is greater.
+The sale of real estate property is subject to a transfer tax, which is 1.5% of the sale value or tax amount, whichever is greater.
 Capital gains are normally not taxable unless the sale of real estate constitutes the habitual activity of a company or individual.

 Costa Rican Capital Market